5 Ways to Improve Your Metabolic Health

 Eating a healthy, balanced, varied diet is one of your best tools for improving your metabolic health.
 A healthy diet includes plenty of fresh fruits, vegetables, whole grains, lean protein and healthy fats.

-There are many approaches which are proven to be effective for restoring metabolic balance – the key to success is ensuring that you personalize your approach to suit your unique requirements.
+There are many approaches which are proven to be effective for restoring metabolic balance – the key to success is ensuring that you personalise your approach to suit your unique requirements.
+No one approach works for everyone and the key here is focusing on the healthy foods you love, but also those which provide the benefits you need most.

-Some techniques that we use at Sydney City Nutritionist are:
+While all plans are tailored to suit the individual - some techniques that we commonly use at Sydney City Nutritionist are:

-2. Ensuring adequate calories to stimulate the metabolism, with periodic high nutrient fasting to ensure optimum nutrition for improved thyroid health and blood sugar control.
+Ensuring adequate calories to stimulate the metabolism and nutrients required to boost thyroid health and blood sugar control.

 3. Be Physically Active

 Physical activity helps to boost the metabolism, decrease cortisol, improve insulin signaling, reduce comfort eating and cravings.
-Oh yeah and you burn a few calories too – but that’s just a nice side effect really.
+Of course we burn a few calories too – but that’s just a nice side effect really.

 Studies show that all types of physical activity demonstrate improvements in metabolic health – with physical inactivity considered to be the leading cause of metabolic syndrome.
 Be mindful however that consistency is key, so opt for types of exercise you enjoy and are likely to stick to.
 Don’t just go for the latest fashionable exercise regime – particularly if you find it stressful or unenjoyable.

 Getting started on a healthy exercise regime however can be difficult when you are stressed/overwhelmed/exhausted.
-In this instance it’s sometimes best to simply focus on decreasing inactivity whilst you work on correcting your diet and getting onto a good supplement regime to boost your energy and resilience.
-If this is where you’re at right now, you could begin by setting some small achievable goals such as to stand and stretch each hour and take brisk 10-15minute walks 2-3 x daily (to/from work plus lunch/coffee breaks).
+In this instance, keep it simple.
+If this is where you’re at right now, you could begin by setting some small achievable goals such as to stand and stretch each hour and take 10-15minute walks 2-3 x daily (to/from work / lunch/coffee breaks).

 4. Quit Smoking & Limit Alcohol